featherbear/featherbear.github.io/blog/__hugo/content/post/floobits.md

 ---

-That said, my [COMP2521 Assignment 2 (Fury of Dracula)](https://featherbear.github.io/UNSW-COMP2521/blog/post/ass02/) was a group (pair) assignment.
+That said, my [COMP2521 Assignment 2 (Fury of Dracula)](https://featherbear.github.io/UNSW-COMP2521/blog/post/ass02/) was a group assignment.

 So, the obvious question is - who does what part, but more importantly; how do we edit **together**.

 The usual response would be something along the lines of "So that we don't overwrite each others' work, you do this file, and I do that file"
 Or, use some sort of version control system like Git or SVN.

 ...